Farnsworth Peak: Lightning incident

 On September 13, 2009, lightning struck the tower carrying a majority of the area's digital television signals.
 The lightning strike took eight stations in total off the air, and damaged the combiner for the tower.
 According to the engineers on site, the combiner was leaking oil.
 The lightning strike of the tower also caused a failure of the waveguide switch control system, which caused it to display improperly.
 A waveguide switch is part of the transmission circuitry.
 An engineer on site was able to correct that situation within hours, but the combiner would not be working for a few more hours.
 By the next day, the problem had been fixed and the stations were back on the air and all were in working order.

 2020 Salt Lake City Earthquake

-On March 18, 2020, a 5.7 magnitude earthquake occurred 3.7 mi north-northeast of Magna, Utah, west of Farnsworth Peak.
+On March 18, 2020, a 5.7 magnitude earthquake occurred 3.7 mi north-northeast of Magna, Utah, east of Farnsworth Peak.
 A number of radio and television stations experienced interruptions after power was lost on the mountain, but were able to return to air within seconds.
 Farnsworth Peak has generators for emergencies.